wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 5. In Visual Studio, open the *C#\Mvc5Mobile.sln* file.

-6. Log into the [Management Portal](https://manage.windowsazure.cn/), and click an exited website or create a new website.
+6. Log into the [Classic Management Portal](https://manage.windowsazure.cn/), and click an exited website or create a new website.

 7. In the **Dashboard**, under ther **Quick Glance**, *Download the publish profile*